TDS Investors Have Opportunity to Lead Telephone and Data Systems, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 15, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Telephone and Data Systems, Inc. ("TDS" or the "Company") (NYSE: TDS).
+LOS ANGELES, June 20, 2023 /PRNewswire/ --Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Telephone and Data Systems, Inc. ("TDS" or the "Company") (NYSE: TDS).

 Class Period: May 6, 2022 – November 3, 2022